Psykotikism/Mutant_Tanks/README.md

 forward void MT_OnAbilityActivated(int tank);

 /**
- * Called before the config file is read.
- * Use this forward to store the different formats of the ability's section name.
- *
- * @param list			List to store the first format.
- * @param list2			List to store the second format.
- * @param list3			List to store the third format.
- * @param list4			List to store the fourth format.
- **/
-forward void MT_OnAbilityCheck(ArrayList &list, ArrayList &list2, ArrayList &list3, ArrayList &list4);

-/**
  * Called when a human-controlled Mutant Tank presses a button.
  * Use this forward to trigger abilities manually.
  *